efcline/efcline.github.io/_posts/2016-12-05-assignment-6.md

 strange backgrounds.

 This presentation was the culmination of all our skills.
 Scripts, HTML, pandoc, github and Cloud9...the only skill we learned that we didn't use in this instance was databases (MySQL).
 It was fun to practice all the things we learned.
+And I'm happy to report that I had exactly zero moments of panic when things didn't work out!
+Stack Exchange is really a great resource, and not just for computer-related issues!

 Also when we were finishing up the final product, a few of our fellow SILS students took a look at what we had and were very impressed with our collective tech know-how!